plmercereau/cluster-agent/README.md

 # Cluster agent

-Agent to automatically connect a new node to a Pacemaker cluster.
+Agent to automatically connect a new node to a nearby Pacemaker cluster.

 ## TODO